Dust from Sahara desert sweeps over Europe, turning the sky a rusty brown

 More: https://t.co/yEhUBpicFU pic.twitter.com/dUYLi5WP7t

-The dust in northern Africa isn’t like the sand you’d find on a beach.
+The dust in northern Africa isn’t like the sand you would find on a beach.
 It’s lightweight and powdery, similar in texture to makeup.
 That makes it easy to loft high into the atmosphere.
 Strong trade winds have even carried it across the Atlantic before, yellowing sunsets in Florida, Louisiana and across the Gulf Coast.

 In June 2020, a Saharan dust outbreak degraded air quality from Puerto Rico to Dallas, posing a hazard for sensitive groups while simultaneously altering the color of sunlight.

-In April 2019, an equally-errant plume of dust wafted north over the United Kingdom, also coloring skies and bringing a muddy rain.
+In April 2019, an equally errant plume of dust wafted north over Britain, also coloring skies and bringing a muddy rain.

 This time around, the dust is being shuttled northward instead of westward by a strong low pressure system west of the Iberian Peninsula, weaving its way over Norway, Sweden and Finland before dissipating.

 A satellite image obtained by NASA on Tuesday depicts a counterclockwise swirl off the coast of Rabat, Morocco.
 That’s the center of surface low pressure.
-Ahead of the low, southerly winds have entrained a tongue of dust that’s been swirled northwestward around the low center.
+Ahead of the low, southerly winds have entrained a tongue of dust that has been swirled northwestward around the low center.
 Thick clouds of dust can be seen over Portugal, Spain and France.

 The Associated Press reported the high concentrations of dust lowered the air quality index in Spain to “extremely unfavorable” — its lowest rating.